The Banerjee Lab

-Ron is an Assistant Professor in the Division of Endocrinology, Diabetes and Metabolism at UAB, and has a secondary appointment in Cell, Developmental and Integrative Biology.
-He is also a member of the UAB Comprehensive Diabetes Center.
+Ron is an Assistant Professor in the Division of Endocrinology, Diabetes and Metabolism at Johns Hopkins University School of Medicine.

 Hayden Bickerton, Researcher IV 2018-2020.
 (Physician Assistant School, UAB).